-Form A-5: Percentage Change in Output Ranges
+Form A-5: Percentage Change in Hurricane Output Ranges

+(2012 FHCF Exposure Data)

-Purpose: This form illustrates the impact of changes in the model on the loss cost output ranges from the previously-accepted model.
+Purpose: This form illustrates the impact of changes in the hurricane model on the hurricane loss cost output ranges from the previously-accepted hurricane model.

-A. Provide summaries of the percentage change in average loss cost output range data compiled in Form A-4, Output Ranges, relative to the equivalent data compiled from the previously-accepted model in the format shown in the file named “2015FormA5.xlsx.”
+A. Provide summaries of the percentage change in average hurricane loss cost output range data compiled in Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data), relative to the equivalent data compiled from the previously-accepted hurricane model in the format shown in the file named “2017FormA5.xlsx.”

-For the change in output range exhibit, provide the summary by:
+For the change in hurricane output range exhibit, provide the summary by:

 Statewide (overall percentage change),